 Clinical Guidelines Recommendations Systemic corticosteroids should be considered if the patient does not immediately respond to SABAs or if the episode is severe.
-Special populations LABAs may also be used to prevent exercise induced bronchospasm and because of a more rapid onset of action, formoterol is more suitable for symptom relief as well as symptom prevention over salmeterol. • Appropriately monitored use of theophylline, ICS, β_2 - adrenergic agonists and leukotriene receptor antagonists, specifically montelukast, are not associated with an increased incidence of fetal abnormalities.
+Special populations LABAs may also be used to prevent exercise induced bronchospasm and because of a more rapid onset of action, formoterol is more suitable for symptom relief as well as symptom prevention over salmeterol.
+Appropriately monitored use of theophylline, ICS, β2- adrenergic agonists and leukotriene receptor antagonists, specifically montelukast, are not associated with an increased incidence of fetal abnormalities.
 ICS has been shown to prevent exacerbations of asthma during pregnancy.
 Acute exacerbations during pregnancy should be treated with nebulized SABAs and oxygen.
 Systemic corticosteroids should be instituted when necessary.
-Global Initiative for Diagnosis Chronic Obstructive Lung Disease: A clinical diagnosis of chronic obstructive pulmonary disease (COPD) should be considered in any patient who has dyspnea, chronic cough or Global Strategy for sputum production and/or a history of exposure to risk factors for the the Diagnosis, disease.
-Management, and A diagnosis of COPD should be confirmed by spirometry.
-Prevention of The presence of a post-bronchodilator forced expiratory volume in one Chronic Obstructive second (FEV 1)/forced vital capacity (FVC) <0.70 confirms the presence of Pulmonary Disease airflow limitation that is not fully reversible.
-Assessment of COPD severity is based on the patient's level of symptoms, (Updated 2010) 19 the severity of the spirometric abnormality and the presence of complications.
-A detailed medical history should be obtained for all patients suspected of developing COPD. • Severity of COPD is based on the patient's level of symptoms, the severity of the spirometric abnormality and the presence of complications such as respiratory failure, right heart failure, weight loss and arterial hypoxemia.
-Chest radiograph may be useful to rule out other diagnoses and to Chest radiograph may be useful to rule out other diagnoses and to establish the presence of significant comorbidities such as cardiac failure.
-Arterial blood gas tension measurements should be considered for all patients with FEV 1 <50% predicted or clinical signs suggestive of respiratory failure or right heart failure.
-COPD is typically a progressive disease; therefore, lung function can be supported to use an average with the best evaluable care. expected to worsen over time, even with the best available care.
-Symptoms and objective measures of airflow limitation should be monitored Symptoms and objective measures of annow initiation should be monitored to determine when to modify therapy.
-In addition, symptom monitoring is used to determine when to modify therapy and to identify any complications that may develop.
+Global Initiative for Chronic Obstructive Lung Disease: Global Strategy for the Diagnosis, Management, and Prevention of Chronic Obstructive Pulmonary Disease (Updated 2010) Diagnosis A clinical diagnosis of chronic obstructive pulmonary disease (COPD) should be considered in any patient who has dyspnea, chronic cough or sputum production and/or a history of exposure to risk factors for the disease.
+A diagnosis of COPD should be confirmed by spirometry.
+The presence of a post-bronchodilator forced expiratory volume in one second (FEV1)/forced vital capacity (FVC) &lt;0.70 confirms the presence of airflow limitation that is not fully reversible.
+Assessment of COPD severity is based on the patient's level of symptoms, the severity of the spirometric abnormality and the presence of complications.
+A detailed medical history should be obtained for all patients suspected of developing COPD.
+Severity of COPD is based on the patient's level of symptoms, the severity of the spirometric abnormality and the presence of complications such as respiratory failure, right heart failure, weight loss and arterial hypoxemia.
+Chest radiograph may be useful to rule out other diagnoses and to establish the presence of significant comorbidities such as cardiac failure.
+Arterial blood gas tension measurements should be considered for all patients with FEV1 &lt;50% predicted or clinical signs suggestive of respiratory failure or right heart failure.
+COPD is typically a progressive disease; therefore, lung function can be expected to worsen over time, even with the best available care.
+Symptoms and objective measures of airflow limitation should be monitored to determine when to modify therapy and to identify any complications that may develop.
 Comorbidities are common in COPD and should be actively identified.
 Comorbidities often complicate the management of COPD, and vice versa.
-Screening for α1-antitrypsin deficiency may be valuable in patients of Caucasian decent who develop COPD at a young age (<45 years of age) or who have a strong family history of the disease.
-In some patients with chronic asthma, a clear distinction from COPD is not possible using current imaging and physiological testing techniques and it is assumed that asthma and COPD coexist in these patients.
-In these instances, current management is similar to that of asthma.
-Other potential diagnoses (e.g., congestive heart failure, bronchiectasis, tuberculosis, obliterative bronchiolitis, and diffuse panbronchiolitis) are usually easier to
+Screening for α1-antitypsin deficiency may be valuable in patients of Caucasian decent who develop COPD at a young age (&lt;45 years of age) or who have a strong fam diagnoses (e.g., congestive heart failure, bronchiectasis, tuberculosis, obliterative bronchiolitis, and diffuse panbronchiolitis) are usually easier to